Adult Membership

 We pride ourselves on being a well-organised club, enabling members to access many different aspects of the sport of cycling.

 We offer First or Second Claim membership or an Associate membership, the latter for those who wish to join but not participate in our riding activities.
-We also offer a Family membership.
-This includes a First or Second claim membership plus an Associate membership for the partner of the adult member and/or any number of their children for the price of a single adult (First or Second claim) subscription.
+We also offer a Family membership package.
+This includes a First or Second claim membership, plus an Associate membership for the partner of the adult member and/or any number of their children for the price of a single (First claim) subscription.

 First and Second claim membership